 Invisalign and Invisalign Teen

 Invisalign uses a series of barely noticeable, clear, surgical grade plastic aligners to reposition your teeth over time.
 The trays are removable allowing you to continue to enjoy your favourite foods, maintain an active life-style, and the best part is, most people will not be able to tell you’re wearing them!

 Docbraces uses a digital scanning system to take 3D impressions of teeth eliminating the need for traditional, messy, and uncomfortable impressions*.
 The digital scanner also produces more accurate results, which means better fitting trays, and faster results.

-Docbraces is Atlantic Canada’s leading Invisalign expert, and is the region’s first and only orthodontic practice to have earned “Elite Provider” status.
-This designation is awarded only to practices that have treated over 300 cases using Invisalign, and places Docbraces in the top 5% of Invisalign providers in North America.
+Docbraces is Atlantic Canada’s leading Invisalign expert and is the only orthodontic practice to have earned “Top 1% Provider” status in both New Brunswick and Prince Edward Island.
+This designation is awarded only to practices that have treated over 800 cases using Invisalign, and places Docbraces in the top 1% of Invisalign providers in North America.

 *Digital scanning system only available at select locations.

 Available to patients who would like to avoid drawing attention to their orthodontic treatment, clear braces provide an excellent solution.
 At Docbraces we only use the newest in braces technology and today’s clear braces are made out of a translucent clear ceramic material that does not stain and remains clear throughout treatment.
 Depending on your particular bite, sometimes, clear braces can only be placed on the upper front teeth (the teeth that are displayed most when smiling) and metal braces may have to be placed on the bottom teeth.